Promise Cinderella: Manga

 Written and illustrated by Oreco Tachibana, Promise Cinderella began serialization in Shogakukan's MangaONE app on January 1, 2018.
 It started in the Ura Sunday website a week later, on January 8.
 The series ended serialization on March 21, 2022.
-Sixteen tankōbon volumes have been released from June 2018 to August 2022.
-In North America, the series is licensed for a digital release by Comikey.
+Shogakukan has collected its chapters into 16 tankōbon volumes, released from June 2018 to August 2022.
+In July 2021, Comikey announced that it had licensed the series for an English digital release.